k8ssandra/k8ssandra/docs/content/en/docs/topics/ingress/traefik/minikube-deployment/_index.md

 ### Note - these settings are not suitable for production.

 The steps above will create a NodePort service which will serve the Traefik dashboard to clients outside the k8s cluster.
-This is not suitable for deployment to cloud platforms (EKS, AKS, GKE etc.) as it will make the dashboard publicly available.
+This is not suitable for deployment to cloud platforms (EKS, AKS, GKE etc.) as it will make the dashboard publicly available on any external IPs attached to the node.
+(Albeit only if access is provided by any security group or firewall on the cluster.)
 For a cloud-ready configuration, we should ensure that the Traefik dashboard and other internal services are not visible from outside the cluster (except via `port-forward` as above).